utilizas/aut-eng/README.md

 - **Grant Code:** PID2022‑137953OB‑I00
 - **Funding Programme:** Spanish Ministry of Science and Innovation, Knowledge Generation Projects 2022
 - **Project page:** <a href="https://gettecugr.es/" target="_blank">https://gettecugr.es/</a>

-## 📜 License

-This content is licensed under the **Creative Commons Attribution‑NonCommercial 4.0 International (CC BY‑NC 4.0)**.
-You are free to share and adapt the material for non‑commercial purposes, provided attribution is given.

----

 ## 🔗 Related Repositories